 It all starts with the sky...

 An HDR sunset.
-Although there are clouds low in the
+Although there are clouds low in the atmosphere, they are not widespread and there are higher clouds present to reflect the light of the sunset. |

 The most important thing is to plan it.
 The colours sweep across the sky so quickly, that often, by the time you realise it's a great sunset, it is gone in the time it takes you to get your camera ready and find a good location.
 And ever worse, who wants to get up before dawn, only to be met with a boring dull sky?